 In addition to its aroma and flavor, peppermint essential oil also has antiseptic properties that can help keep your mouth clean.
 So just by adding peppermint essential oil, you can bump up the benefits of oil pulling and make it taste great too!

 I’ve found that I’m more likely to practice oil pulling regularly if I keep a batch of ready-made coconut oil tablets on hand.
 Here’s how you can make your own convenient peppermint-flavored coconut oil tablets for oil pulling too!

 How To Make Flavored Coconut Oil Tablets For Oil Pulling

-Start by warming your coconut oil just a bit so that it liquifies completely.
-You can place it in a small bowl and microwave it for a few seconds, or just place the coconut oil into a jar set inside a pan of simmering water for a minute or two.
+Start by warming your coconut oil to the point that it liquifies completely.
+To do this, you can microwave it for a few seconds, or place your jar of coconut oil into a pan of simmering water for a minute or two.

-Once your coconut oil has melted, add the 10 drops of peppermint essential oil and use a wooden spoon or a skewer to combine.
+Once the coconut oil has melted, add 10 drops of peppermint essential oil and use a wooden spoon or a skewer to combine.